Groups in TallyPrime

 Sales and Purchase account groups are meant for revenue accounts and are reflected in the Profit & Loss A/c.
 If you open party accounts under these groups, it becomes difficult to pass sales or purchase voucher transactions.

-For example, in a sales voucher transaction entry, you must debit an account, which can be sundry debtor, branch/division or even a sundry creditor.
+For example, in a sales voucher transaction entry, you must debit an account, which can be a sundry debtor, branch/division, or even a sundry creditor.
 Moreover, other facilities like bill-wise allocation and tracking will not be available unless the accounts belong to one of these groups in TallyPrime.

 Opening two accounts for a same party

-TallyPrime classifies debtors, creditors and branch/divisions for convenience.
+In TallyPrime you can classify debtors, creditors, and branch/divisions at your convenience.
 This helps you in the process of keeping the accounts of a particular group together during display and analysis.
-Thus you can pass both sales and purchase entries for a party account placed under Sundry Debtors.
 Use the classification depending on the most natural group for the party.

 For example, parties from whom you buy frequently can be placed under Sundry Creditors, as that is the natural place to look for their account.
 TallyPrime does not restrict the accounts from having obverse balances.
 Thus, a Sundry Debtor can have a credit balance depending on the state of his account.

 Therefore, you need not open two accounts for the same party – one under Sundry Debtors and another under Sundry Creditors.
-TallyPrime restricts opening of two identical ledger accounts.
-In such cases, you may decide to circumvent by marking one account as “A & Co – S/Dr” and another “A & Co – S/Cr”.
-This will allow you to have two accounts of the same party under two groups, but you will lose the advantage of analyzing net position at a single instance.
-It is always better to maintain a single account to obtain best benefits.
+TallyPrime restricts the opening of two identical ledger accounts.
+In such cases, you may decide to mark one account as “A & Co – S/Dr” and another as “A & Co – S/Cr”.
+This will allow you to have two accounts of the same party under two groups, but you will lose the advantage of analyzing the net position at a single instance.
+It is always better to maintain a single account to obtain the best benefits.

-You can create a single group or multiple groups in TallyPrime and configure the details as per your requirement.
+You can create single or multiple groups in TallyPrime and configure the details per your requirement.
 You can also view, alter, or delete these groups in TallyPrime, as needed.

 In this section

-Note: Groups can be created under the group Primary, if required.
+Groups can be created under the group Primary, if required.
+After selecting Primary, you can select the Nature of Group.

 The Group Creation screen appears.